susheeltandon/liveme-tools/readme.md

 You can download the [latest release](https://github.com/thecoder75/liveme-tools/releases/latest) if you wish to not compile it yourself.

+Also you will need to manually install FFMPEG on your computer.
+For Linux users, please get it from your distribution's repository.
+For Windows and macOS users, please download a prebuilt binary from [here](http://ffmpeg.org) and install in a folder in your path.

 ## Built With
 * [Electron](http://electron.atom.io)
 * [NodeJS](http://nodejs.org)